There is increasing insight into the role of the production and absorption of CSF and interstitial fluids into the lymphatic system.

 - These lymphatic vessels inturn drain into the deep cervical lymphatic vessels and nodes.

-Production and drainage of the CSF - EXCLUDING the g-lymphatic system
+Production, movement and drainage of the CSF - EXCLUDING the g-lymphatic system

 Production of CSF